Essential coronavirus info Your safety is our first priority.

 Dr Richard Allen is a performer and theatre maker working with autobiography, sites, and objects.
-He is the Course Leader for the new BA Acting and Performance and BA Contemporary Theatre and Performance at Wimbledon College of Arts.
+He is the BA Contemporary Theatre and Performance Course Leader at Wimbledon College of Arts.

 As an actor and performance maker he has presented work at the National Review of Live Art (Glasgow), Mayfest (Bristol), Chapter Arts Centre (Cardiff), The Bristol Old Vic, Oriel Moystn (Llandudno) and Kunstverein am Rosa-Luxemburg-Platz (Berlin).
 His most recent work was a live binaural site-based performance in a fish and chip restaurant in Weston-super-Mare called The Killers with theatre producers MAYK.